Drowned World Tour: Concert synopsis

 The show opened with "Drowned World/Substitute for Love", as Madonna emerged through a cloud of dry ice atop a rising platform wearing punk-inspired attire that included a tartan kilt.
 She launched into the high-energy "Impressive Instant", surrounded by dancers in gas masks and black mesh.
 She played electric guitar for "Candy Perfume Girl", then performed "Beautiful Stranger" alongside Haris and De Lory, amid psychedelic visuals from Austin Powers: The Spy Who Shagged Me.
 The segment closed with an energetic rendition of "Ray of Light".

 The mood shifted with a video of Madonna as a geisha set to "Paradise (Not For Me)", accompanied by nearly nude dancers hanging upside down from above the stage.
-The singer then appeared in a black wig and kimono with long red sleeves to perform "Frozen".
+The singer then appeared in a black wig and kimono to perform "Frozen".
 The opening notes of "Open Your Heart" (1987) led into "Nobody's Perfect", where Madonna portrayed a symbolic act of self-sacrifice.
 "Mer Girl" transitioned into a fast-paced ninja battle for "Sky Fits Heaven", ending with Madonna grabbing a shotgun and pretending to shoot a dancer.
 The segment closed with a remix of "What It Feels Like for a Girl," as dancers in anime-inspired costumes flew across the stage, and the screen displayed visuals from Satoshi Kon's 1997 film Perfect Blue, and hentai anime Urotsukidōji.

 "I Deserve It" opened the Cyber Cowgirl act.
 Madonna —dressed in chaps and a cowgirl hat— sat on a bale of hay and played acoustic guitar.
 She followed with "Don't Tell Me", featuring choreographed line dancing similar to the song's music video.
 "Human Nature" introduced bondage-themed choreography with a lasso, ending with Madonna riding a mechanical bull.
 Adopting a mock Southern accent, she playfully addressed the audience before singing "The Funny Song", a satirical piece about cannibalism.
 She again played guitar for "Secret", set against visuals of riverside baptisms, Sufi dervishes, and Buddhist prayers.
 The segment closed with a stripped-down take on "Gone", which was replaced by "You'll See" on some American concerts.